glycerine/goq/README.md

 goq: a queuing and job management system fit for the cloud.
 Written in Go (golang).
 -----------------------------------------------------------------------------------

-# News: v3.0.0 uses TLS-1.3 and rpc25519 for transport.
+News: 2024 October 10: v3.0.0 uses TLS-1.3 and rpc25519 for transport.
 No more opaque, random hangs inside the rpc system.
 I wrote rpc25519 to be a simple and robust transport for goq.

-# Olds: v2.0.5 works on Windows.
+Olds: 2019 January 6:  v2.0.5 works on Windows.
 Looking for the old version? use the v1.0.0-branch tag.

+Intro:

 Goq (Go-queue, or nothing to gawk at!) is a replacement for job management systems such as Sun GridEngine.
 (Yeah!
 No Reverse DNS hell on setup!)